Infertility

 How does age affect fertility?

-For healthy couples in their 20s or early 30s, the chance that a woman will become pregnant is about 25 to 30 percent in any single menstrual cycle.
+Healthy couples in their 20s and 30s: chance for pregnancy is 30% per single menstrual cycle.
 This percentage starts to decline in a woman’s early 30s.
 It declines more rapidly after age 37.

 How can lifestyle affect fertility?